tonghuikang/blog/_posts/unpublished-text.md

 Good to review old papers to understand what people are thinking at that time.

 I can't read without a pen.

+## AI will be able to polish your work

+As I write this blogpost, ideally AI should just read my tweets, research the context, and write a presentable blogpost for me which I hope that I would have written.
+AI that matches what you like and what you have produced[^prior-work].

+[^prior-work]: Much of what we do is to remix what we have done in the past, and the exemplar work of other people.

+The difference here is that models are not perfect at generating content in the exact style that you want.
+Models cannot replace Simon Willison yet[^simon].
+The input to Simon Willison is the Internet.
+I have [written](/2024/12/30/prompting-in-2025.html) about how prompting should be automated.

+[^simon]: Simon Willison writes prolifically about AI developments.
+His style and output is distinctive and not easily replicable by current models.

+I expect video models to be able to remix content as well.

+I think video models are already able to do this.
+I expect a full-length anime series where final output is AI-generated.
+However, this does not mean video models are good at directing.
+I expect plots to be written and key animation frames to be hand drawn.
+I expect Frieren vs Frieren to be hand directed[^frieren].

+[^frieren]: The Frieren vs Frieren fight scene is in [episodes 25-26](https://frieren.fandom.com/wiki/Episode_26) of Frieren: Beyond Journey's End, where Frieren and Fern battle Frieren's clone.
+The staff at Madhouse were praised for the visuals and animation.
+We will still prefer the professionally directed version over AI direction.

+For some more creative scenes, the sequence is more abstract.
+I have never done animation - I only see key frames posted on Twitter which I assume is how anime is made[^storytelling].
+Oshi no Ko Season 2 had [creative sequences](https://blog.sakugabooru.com/2024/09/04/oshi-no-ko-stage/) that visualized competitive acting instincts through powerful abstraction of feelings.

+[^storytelling]: Storytelling is hard.
+I do not think AI have good models for humans on what humans like.
+AI needs to be able to predict the comment section and improve the comment section.
+If you have prior work that has been published, the comment section is an important input to your work.